dmarx/obsidian_vault/Liouville's Theorem.md

   - green
 ---

 Liouville's theorem is a cornerstone of classical statistical mechanics, deeply intertwined with the [[Hamiltonian Mechanics|Hamiltonian formulation of mechanics]].
-It provides a powerful insight into the nature of [[phase space]] dynamics and has significant implications for [[statistical mechanics]] and [[ergodic theory]].
+It provides a powerful insight into the nature of [[phase space]] dynamics and has significant implications for [[statistical mechanics]] and [[Ergodic Theory]].

 ### [[Phase Space]] and Hamiltonian Mechanics